urbanjost/M_CLI2/README.md

      make clean ifort ifort_install # same for ifort
 ```

-   NOTE: These instructions are very likely to change and to include
+   NOTE: These instructions are specific to a ULS (Unix-Like System) and
-   instructions for other compilers, especially for shared libraries
+   may differ, especially for those wishing to generate shared libraries
    which varies significantly from compiler to compiler.
 For some builds
    it is simpler to make a Makefile for each compiler, which might be
    required for a more comprehensive build unless you are very familiar